freeCodeCamp/freeCodeCamp/guide/english/javascript/additional-javascript-resources/index.md

     A full-feature IDE for Javascript, including code completion and support for live linting, version control, and testing.
 Made by Jet Brains and modelled after their IntelliJ Java IDE.
 *   <a href='http://brackets.io' target='_blank' rel='nofollow'>Brackets</a>

+    A text editor made with web designers and front-end developers in mind.
+Features include: inline editing, live preview, and preprocessor support.
 *   <a href='http://atom.io' target='_blank' rel='nofollow'>Atom</a>

     Open source text editor made by GitHub.